n0th1ng-else/typescript-types-complex-example/ARTICLE.md

 export type ButtonType = _UiCore.ButtonType;
 ```

-You can see the global namespace uses [type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases)
+You can see the global namespace uses
+[type alias](https://www.typescriptlang.org/docs/handbook/advanced-types.html#type-aliases) approach to define objects.
-approach to export data.
-For import, we actually want to have enum values accessible, so we can't use the
+For import, we actually want to have enum values accessible, so we can't use the same syntax there.
+Instead, we import
-same syntax there.
-Instead, we import values and re-export them under the namespace block.
-Thus, we collect all the models,
+values and re-export them under the namespace block.
+Thus, we collect all the constants, models, enums, interfaces
-enums, interfaces under some common name, we can name it whatever we want, and it will be a single entrypoint for all
+under some common name, we can name it whatever we want, and it will be a single entry point for all our UI
-our UI library-related data.
+library-related data.

 This part is a tradeoff to have all usage cases working. it adds some copy-paste routine, but then it is a comfortable
 way to provide developers with type definitions: We can use global variable exposed by the UI library, we can use any
 related type to define other variables and functions without having to import `UiCore` for no reason.
 Then we can
 import it and use types the same way we did before along with enum values and other constants.
-And for sure we do support
+And for sure we do
-`import type { UiCore } from "ui-types-package"` syntax last Typescript version provide to define types.
+support `import type { UiCore } from "ui-types-package"` syntax last Typescript version provide to define types.